Deep roots Deep flavor

 Arriving to the states in 2007, Diyan’s desire was to continue with his trade - building custom furniture.
 But life took a turn and in 2010 he became a plumber apprentice.
 Fast forward to 2016 Diyan opened his own plumbing company , Charlotte Plumbing Masters.

-We met in 2015 when we happened to be on the same flight to Bulgaria.
-A few years later our son was born.
-Watching his son growing, Diyan’s desire to continue the tradition on North Carolina soil reached its peak and in 2023 our company was founded.
+Kate and Diyan met in 2015 on a flight to Bulgaria, and a few years later their son was born.
+Watching him grow, Diyan’s desire to continue the Balkan craft spirit tradition on North Carolina soil reached its peak, culminating in the founding of Vetus Distillery in 2023.

 From the Valley of Peaches